cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-22-my-ultimate-terminal-customizations-for-macos.md

 # Fig

 [Fig](https://fig.io/) adds IDE-style autocomplete to the terminal.
-I like it because it makes me feel that my terminal more like and IDE.
+I like it because it makes me feel my terminal more like and IDE.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2022/fig.png alt:"Screenshot of autocompletion with Fig" %}